Albinism in humans: Persecution of people with albinism

 Humans with albinism often face social and cultural challenges (even threats), as the condition is often a source of ridicule, discrimination, or even fear and violence.
 It is especially socially stigmatised in many African societies.
 A study conducted in Nigeria on albino children stated that "they experienced alienation, avoided social interactions and were less emotionally stable.
 Furthermore, affected individuals were less likely to complete schooling, find employment, and find partners".
 Many cultures around the world have developed beliefs regarding people with albinism.

-In African countries such as Tanzania and Burundi, there has been an unprecedented rise in witchcraft-related killings of people with albinism in recent years, because their body parts are used in potions sold by witch doctors.
+In Africa, Albinism in Tanzania and Burundi, there has been an unprecedented rise in witchcraft-related killings of people with albinism in recent years, because their body parts are used in potions sold by witch doctors.
 Numerous authenticated incidents have occurred in Africa during the 21st century.
 For example, in Tanzania, in September 2009, three men were convicted of killing a 14-year-old albino boy and severing his legs in order to sell them for witchcraft purposes.
 Again in Tanzania and Burundi in 2010, the murder and dismemberment of a kidnapped albino child was reported from the courts, as part of a continuing problem.
 The US-based National Geographic Society estimated that in Tanzania a complete set of albino body parts is worth US$75,000.
+An overview of Albinism in Malawi further highlights similar incidents.
+People with albinism in Malawi face significant challenges, including discrimination and violence.
+Since 2014, over 170 attacks on people with albinism have been reported in Malawi.
+In 2022, a Malawian court convicted 12 individuals, including a police officer and a priest, for the murder of a 22-year-old man with albinism.
+In 2019, six individuals with albinism ran for parliamentary and local government positions in Malawi, aiming to combat stigma through political engagement.
+The United Nations has warned that people with albinism in Malawi are at risk of "systemic extinction" due to relentless attacks fueled by superstitions.
+Efforts have been made to integrate people with albinism into public service roles.
+In 2022, Malawi's police service welcomed its first officers with albinism, aiming to restore confidence in law enforcement.

 Another harmful and false belief is that sex with an albinistic woman will cure a man of HIV.
 This has led, for example in Zimbabwe, to rapes (and subsequent HIV infection).

 Albinism in popular culture

-Famous people with albinism include historical figures such as Oxford don William Archibald Spooner; actor-comedian Victor Varnado; musicians such as Johnny and Edgar Winter, Salif Keita, Winston "Yellowman" Foster, Brother Ali, Sivuca, Hermeto Pascoal, Willie "Piano Red" Perryman, Kalash Criminel; actor-rapper Krondon, and fashion models Connie Chiu, Ryan "La Burnt" Byrne and Shaun Ross.
-Emperor Seinei of Japan is thought to have been an albino because he was said to have been born with white hair.
+Famous people with albinism include historical figures such as Oxford don William Archibald Spooner; actor-comedian Victor Varnado; musicians such as Johnny and Edgar Winter, Salif Keita, Winston "Yellowman" Foster, Brother Ali, Sivuca, Hermeto Pascoal, Willie "Piano Red" Perryman, his brother Speckled Red, Kalash Criminel; actor-rapper Krondon, and fashion models Connie Chiu, Ryan "La Burnt" Byrne and Shaun Ross.
+Emperor Seinei of Japan is thought to have albinism because he was said to have been born with white hair.